mikeizbicki/ucr-cs100/assignments/lab/lab8-spam/README.md

 ### coding instructions

 In this lab, we're going to learn to send spam emails.
 It turns out that with the [Simple Mail Transfer Protocol (SMTP)](http://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol), you don't need to know someone's password to send email from their account!
 Anyone can send emails from anyone elsse's account!

 First, you're going to practice sending these emails.
 Then, you're going to write a bash script to automate the process.

 **IMPORTANT:** Don't use this for evil!
 It will get your cs account suspended and could even get you arrested!

 #### spoofing an email

 First, telnet into the local SMTP webserver:

 ```
-telnet email.cs.ucr.edu 25
+telnet mail.cs.ucr.edu 25
 ```

 Telnet is a simple command line utility that let's send commands over the network.
 Whatever you type in gets sent over the network to the server you're connected to.

 Now, type the following commands: